 Can You Get a Real Estate License With a Felony on Your Record?

-Career changes are complicated and stressful for everyone, but when you have less-than-clean record, they're even more daunting.
+Career changes are complicated and stressful for everyone, but when you have a less-than-clean record, they're even more daunting.

 Getting your real estate license can be an appealing prospect – you'll work for yourself and have unlimited earning potential.
 On the other hand, it requires you to pass a screening process.
 After all, you'll be accessing people's homes, driving clients between showings, meeting in empty buildings, and handling large transactions.
 Clients want to be sure that they're are safe in your hands – personally and financially.